Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \begin{definition} The \emph{emptiness problem} for a controlled automaton $S$ under a policy class $\Pi$ asks whether there exists a policy $\pi \in \Pi$ such that the language $L_\pi(S)$ is nonempty, i.e.,

-This problem determines whether there exists at least one finite execution accepted by the controlled system under some control strategy. \end{definition} \begin{proposition} The emptiness problem for controlled automata depends on the policy class: it is decidable in polynomial time for $\Pi \in \{0,F\}$, decidable for $\Pi = \textit{Stack}$, and undecidable for $\Pi \in \{\textit{Tape}, H\}$. \end{proposition} \begin{proof}[Proof Sketch] For $\Pi \in \{0, F\}$, controlled automata reduce to nondeterministic finite automata (NFAs).
+This problem determines whether there exists at least one finite execution accepted by the controlled system under some control strategy. \end{definition} \begin{theorem} The emptiness problem for controlled automata depends on the policy class: it is decidable in polynomial time for $\Pi \in \{0,F\}$, decidable for $\Pi = \textit{Stack}$, and undecidable for $\Pi \in \{\textit{Tape}, H\}$. \end{theorem} \begin{proof} For $\Pi \in \{0, F\}$, controlled automata reduce to nondeterministic finite automata (NFAs).
 The emptiness problem for NFAs can be decided in polynomial time via a reachability check over the underlying state graph \cite{Hopcroft2007}.

 For $\Pi = \textit{Stack}$, the model corresponds to a pushdown automaton, and emptiness is known to be decidable using standard PDA algorithms \cite{Hopcroft2007}.

 For $\Pi \in \{\textit{Tape}, H\}$, the policy mechanism can simulate a Turing machine, and the emptiness problem reduces to the halting problem, which is undecidable~\cite{Sipser2013, Hopcroft1979}. \end{proof}